Timelike Hilbert and Funk geometries: The timelike Euclidean Funk geometry

 \end{proof}

 In the rest of this section, we study geodesics and spheres in timelike Funk geometries.
-We shall refer to the paper \cite{PT} for the corresponding results in the classical Funk setting, and all the properties are motivated by Busemann's work \cite{G}.

-First we consider geodesics for the timelike Funk metric.
+First we consider geodesics for the timelike Funk distance.
 We start with the definition of a geodesic.
-This definition is the same as in ordinary metric spaces, except that some care has to be taken so that the distances we need to deal with are always defined.
+This definition is the same as in an ordinary metric spaces, except that some care has to be taken so that the distances we need to deal with are always defined.